The Trend Curve Team

 When you see a name below a post, or read the name of an editorial correspondent in The Trend Curve, you might wonder who they are.
 Here's a brief snapshot of the people behind The Trend Curve:

-Steve Borsch is co-founder and President/CEO of Marketing Directions, Inc. and joined our growing firm full time in 2006.
+Steve Borsch is co-founder and President/CEO of The Trend Curve.
+He joined our growing firm full time in 2006.
 Prior to that he was Vice President, Strategic Alliances at Lawson Software in St. Paul, MN, and today works with executives and leaders in public and private companies on next generation social media, Internet and Web technologies.
-In addition, Steve runs our Innov8Press business, which creates and delivers leading-edge websites for small-to-midsize businesses.

 Elizabeth Borsch is an editorial assistant and correspondent for The Trend Curve who thrives on all aspects of color, pattern and design and is particularly adept at trendspotting.
 With her extensive background in the use of social media, her passion for mobile and computing technologies, along with her interest in the psychology and sociology of their use, Elizabeth brings a unique perspective to the team.

 Kim Cook is a former marketing professional in both Toronto and Chicago.
 Kim has spent the past decade as a freelance journalist based in New York, covering international and national design, décor and lifestyle stories for several print and digital entities.